 A pre-approval letter should state that the lender has reviewed the Buyer's credit report, income requirement and cash to close.
 The lender then pre-approves the Buyer for the loan, subject to an acceptable appraisal of the property.
 The appraiser will normally work for the lender, not the Seller.
-Appraiser certification and licensure can be checked by clicking here.
+Appraiser certification and licensure can be checked at the Oregon Licensing search tool.